NihiGabriel/alx-pre_course/0x01-git/README.md

-Creating a readme for 0x01-git dir
+My Readme File for alx